 Mobile Phone or Cell Phone

 Whatever we call it, and despite it being the thing that stops us from relaxing, it is still a good idea to take a mobile phone on holiday with you.
+While you are going to be leaving your windstream internet connection, or whoever you get your internet from, behind, your phone is still going to play a vital role on your travels.
 When in a strange place, it is a means of summoning help as much as its GPS will help with navigation.
 Its potential for disturbance is a small price to pay for the peace of mind it provides in allowing us to not be cut off from the world wherever we are.
 At home it might be an extension of our right arm, whereas on holiday it is our right-hand man or woman, so to speak.
 The true definition of a right-hand man, by tradition, being someone who is always there for us and by our side.
 Someone by our side thinking and acting for us when we need help and support.
 Okay, mobile phones have not quite got that kind of artificial intelligence yet but they are something to turn to for help when it comes to searching for advice on just about everything.

 Now again, it is not so much whether we need a suitcase, because we will, but more what kind of suitcase we need.
 So, let us consider the different types for our convenience.